framspace/dncs-lab/README.md

 ```

 ## Configuration
-For each device we created a script file with all the commands necessary, the content of which is shown below.
+For each device, we created a script file with all the commands necessary, the content of which is shown below.

 ### Host-a
 ```